Tax Guide for Self-Employed Personal Trainers in the UK

 - Level 3 Diploma in Personal Training · First Aid certification

 If you work as a self-employed personal trainer, you're responsible for reporting your income and paying tax through Self Assessment.
 Whether you train clients in a gym, at their home, outdoors, or online — the expenses you can claim reduce your tax bill, and gym rent alone can be a large deduction.
+If you coach online from home, you can also claim a share of household costs through working from home expenses.

 The key distinction for PTs: your own gym membership for personal fitness is not deductible.
 But renting gym space to train clients is.
 Getting this right makes a big difference.